Frequently asked questions about Medical Information

 - Wherever possible, avoid tiring activities on the first two days after landing so that your body has time to get used to the new rhythm.

-- Try not to take sleeping tablets and melatonin since these confuse the body.
+- Try not to take sleeping pills and melatonin since these confuse the body.

 - Spend as much time as possible outdoors – daylight helps you get used to the new time more quickly.